Constant curvature hypersurfaces of cylinders over space forms: Preliminaries

 \section{Preliminaries}

-The basic equations of a submanifold with arbitrary dimension and codimension of a product of two space forms were established in \cite{LTV}.
-We summarize below those equations in the special case of hypersurfaces, in which we are interested in this article.
+The basic equations of a submanifold with arbitrary dimension and codimension of a product of two space forms were established independently in \cite{Kow} and \cite{LTV}.
+We summarize below those equations in the special case of hypersurfaces, in which we are interested in this article, following the approach in \cite{LTV}.